 Team members can collaborate on files without falling into email chaos as you can upload files on ProofHub only.
 Team members get notified in real-time when a task is moved to the next stage so that the next concerned person can take action.

-ProofHub as a JIRA alternative is not expensive and yet contains all the right features.
-JIRA’s premium plan begins at $14/month for every single user, if you are a team of mere 15 people, you will pay $210/month while in ProofHub all you need to pay is $89/month for an endless number of users with ultimate control over all features.
+ProofHub is a JIRA alternative that is not expensive and yet contains all the right features.
+JIRA’s premium plan begins at $14/month for every single user, if you are a team of mere 15 people, you will pay $210/month while in ProofHub all you need to pay is $89/month for an endless number of users with ultimate control over all the features.

 Wrike, another JIRA alternative is also very expensive.
-Leave alone its premium plan, even its basic plan is times expensive than ProofHub and offers a bare minimum of features.
-It costs you $9/month/user and you get no calender, no reports, and no time tracking, which are essential for sound project management.
+Leave alone its premium plan, even its basic plan is times more expensive than ProofHub and offers a bare minimum of features.
+It costs you $9/month/user and you get no calendar, no reports, and no time tracking, which are essential for sound project management.

-If we discuss Basecamp pricing, it costs $99/month flat for unlimited users which is a higher price as compared to ProofHub.
+If we discuss the Basecamp pricing, it costs $99/month flat for unlimited users which is a higher price as compared to ProofHub.
 Basecamp lacks in terms of features as it has no Gantt charts, no time tracking facility, no resource management, etc.